Lauren Grodstein

-Lauren Grodstein (born November 19, 1975) is an American novelist and professor at Rutgers University-Camden who is known for her use of male characters and family narratives.
-Her novels, the New York Times-bestselling A Friend of the Family, along with The Explanation for Everything were Washington Post Books of the Year, and A Friend of the Family was a New York Times Editors' Choice.
+Lauren Grodstein is an American novelist and professor at Rutgers University-Camden who is known for her use of male characters and family narratives.
+Her novels include the Today Show Read with Jenna pick We Must Not Think of Ourselves, the New York Times-bestselling A Friend of the Family, along with The Explanation for Everything were Washington Post Books of the Year, and A Friend of the Family was a New York Times Editors' Choice.
 Girls Dinner Club made the New York Public Library "Book for the Teen Age" list in 2006.

 Background

 Lauren Grodstein grew up in North Jersey, in a Jewish family, and has family members in France who survived the Holocaust.
 When she was younger she had an active imagination, and loved to trick her friends and family into believing her made up stories.
 Grodstein now lives in Moorestown, New Jersey with her husband, Ben, and children Nathaniel and Penny, and considers herself to be a "reluctant atheist."
 She teaches creative writing at Rutgers Camden to a wide variety of students.
 When she is not teaching, she is writing fiction, including several award-winning novels, and an unpublished book.
 The novels that she has published are known for depicting the faults of suburbia, especially A Friend of the Family.